New York City Estate Litigators: Contested Accounting Claims

 Contact Connors And Sullivan Attorneys At Law, PLLC

 The best way to find out if you have a valid contested accounting claim is to consult with a skilled estate litigation attorney at Connors And Sullivan Attorneys At Law, PLLC in one of our New York City offices in Brooklyn (Bay Ridge), Queens (Middle Village, Bayside) and Manhattan (Midtown).
-Call us today at 718-238-6500 or 212-737-2700 or contact us by e-mail to schedule a free initial consultation.
+Call us today at 718-414-6209 or 212-235-1339 or contact us by e-mail to schedule a complimentary consultation.

 Our estate litigation attorneys can help you hold the fiduciary accountable for negligence or fraud.
 Our attorneys have ample experience in State and federal tax law, as well as forensic accounting practices.
 We have successfully litigated many of the following breaches of fiduciary duty, including: